Partnership-on-Generative-AI/Working-Group/README.md

 Through the working group and the group's [Humanitarian AI Roster](https://github.com/Partnership-on-Generative-AI/Working-Group/blob/main/Roster.md), members can share information about themselves, their organizations, internal AI discussions, project and event news and seek technical assistance through the [Partnership on Generative AI for Humanitarian Applications](https://github.com/Partnership-on-Generative-AI/About), a lightweight code-sharing initiative.

+## Get Involved

 The Working Group is an all-volunteer initiative coordinated by Cecilia Cartling Wallén, Brent Phillips and others, launched in collaboration with the **Humanitarian AI Today** podcast series.
+To share your interest in potentially joining the working group, please complete this [Questionnaire](https://forms.gle/zX31SHrjgQ8k9rvN8).
 For more information, contact: team(at)pgai.dev